PeterSvay/topics_project/README.md

 Step 13: To change characteristics of the IDS, simply edit components of the code in the udp-server-time-trust.c and udp-client-time-trust.c file.
 In this case, the line of code to modify the uncertainty threshold is around line 140 of the udp-server-time-trust.c file.

 Step 14: Run all simulation scenarios for specific time frame and use tools such as Wireshark and Powertrace to observe.
+Results are calculated using the PowerConsumption forumla in the research paper then visualized using Excel.

 This is a tutorial on how to capture packets on the simulation using Wireshark https://www.youtube.com/watch?v=rcOgvcYyVVA&ab_channel=PhDAcademy